syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Appearance/How-to-Change-the-Appearance-of-a-Single-Header-Cell.md

 ---
 layout: post
-title: Appearance in GridControl
+title: How to change the appearance of a single header cell | Syncfusion
-description: how to change the appearance of a single header cell
+description: Learn here all about how to change the appearance of a single header cell of Syncfusion Windows Forms Gridcontrol and more.
 platform: windowsforms
 control: Grid
 documentation: ug